Afghanistan: UK's Kabul evacuation ends today, says military

 On Friday, the Ministry of Defence said the UK had evacuated 14,543 people from Kabul since 13 August.

+He said the number of Afghans who were eligible to come to the UK but remained in the Afghanistan was in the "high hundreds", suggesting some would not have wanted to take the risk of travelling to the airport - or been unable to.

+As of Friday, the government said between 800 and 1,100 eligible Afghans and 100 to 150 Britons had not been evacuated.

-This includes British nationals as well as nearly 8,000 Afghans eligible under the UK's relocation scheme for those who worked for the UK government and other vulnerable individuals.
+This includes British nationals as well as almost 8,000 Afghans eligible under the UK's relocation scheme for those who worked for the UK government and other vulnerable individuals.

+A 31 August deadline is in place for foreign troops to leave the country.

+The US has been running the airport in Afghanistan's capital, where a suicide bomb attack on Thursday may have killed as many as 170 people - including two British nationals and the child of a British national.